Chapter 336 — Title

 Security Interest Unperfected Before Effective Date

-A security interest that was enforceable but unperfected under the old Article 9 can be perfected under the new law.
+A security interest that was enforceable but unperfected (and so would lose to a lien creditor) before the Article 9 …

 336.9-705